 It is important for everyone in the house/family to be on the same page.
 Practice this speech with your child’s mentor as well.

 We will try our best to call you ahead of time to let you know that your child is wanting to quit.
-Sometimes, however that’s not possible, so you might get a surprise phone call; be prepared at all times.
+However, sometimes that’s not possible and you might get a surprise phone call; be prepared at all times.
 The good news is that after 5 or 6 weeks the cadets who remain rarely want to go home.

 This is also another reason why you should be writing your cadet every day.